Flavorful grilled vegetable kabobs are a summer classic, but you can also make them year-round on an indoor grill.

 How to grill safely

-Charred food is unhealthy.
-So it’s best to grill just until the vegetables are tender, and perhaps charred in a few spots – but not overly so.
+Charred food is not good for you.
+So it’s best to grill these kabobs just until the vegetables are tender, and perhaps charred in a few spots – but not overly so.
+You certainly don’t want them burned.

 Should I soak wooden skewers?